Getting started with Ionic

 <ion-nav-view></ion-nav-view>

-Both <ion-nav-bar> and <ion-nav-view> are AngularJS directives provided to us by Ionic.
+Both <ion-nav-bar> and <ion-nav-view> are AngularJS directives provided by Ionic.

-This gives us a back button which will allow us to go back in the current navigation stack and a navigation view.
+This gives us a back button for navigating the current stack and a navigation view.

 Using AngularUI Router to define application states